hsienc/Assignment-2-replication/README.md

 ## Folder

-Please download the newest version of [`Schoellman (2016) replication package`](https://www.openicpsr.org/openicpsr/project/114117/version/V2/view) and rename the package to `Replication package for ECHCD`.
+Please download the newest version of [`Garthwaite et al. (2014) replication package`](http://www.nber.org/~notom/ggn-replication-kit.zip) and rename the package to `Replication package for PHILSEL`.
 Here is a sample structure that your local directory may look like:

     .
-    ├── Replication package for ECHCD   # Downloaded replication pkg │   ├── data
+    ├── Replication package for PHILSEL  # Downloaded replication pkg │   ├── data
     │   │   ├── readme.txt               # READ BEFORE EXECUTE master.do!
     │   │   ├── raw data
     │   │   │   ├── census
     │   │   │   ├── census 1990
     │   │   │   ├── census 9000
     │   │   │   ├── parents abroad       # See instructions below on how to construct this dataset
     │   │   │   └── iharp                # See instructions below on how to construct this dataset
     │   │   ├── (bunch of do files)
     │   │   ├── master.do                # RUN THIS .DO FILE
     │   │   ├── results                  # Generated figures and tex files
     │   │   └── temp
     │   └── LICENSE.txt
     └── README.md